suyanpengzhang/MDP-Solver/README.md

 # MDP-Solver
-This creates a class of MDP project and can be solved using backward induction / value or policy iteration
+This creates a finite horizon MDP problem and can be solved using backward induction.